Bevor Sie gehen...

 Leaves

-The summer-green leaves of the Fig-leaved Hollyhock are medium green and rounded.
+The deciduous leaves of Hollyhock are medium green, roundish.

-Alcea ficifolia produces bowl-shaped flowers in clusters, appearing in yellow, red, pink, and light pink from June.
+Alcea ficifolia forms cupped, yellow, red, pink and light pink flowers arranged in clusters from June.

 Location